HipEnderman2001/Vivan-s-bluestamp-portfolio/index.md

 now the magic mirror software boots up now because it is just the baseline it only shows the date, time, weather, and news.
 I hope to add more modules like a google assistant and spotify

 # Bill of Materials
-Here's where you'll list the parts in your project.
-To add more rows, just copy and paste the example rows below.
-Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|
 | Raspberry Pi | Programming the mirror | $95.19 | <a href=" https://www.amazon.com/RasTech-Raspberry-Starter-Heatsink-Screwdriver/dp/B0C8LV6VNZ/ref=sr_1_4?crid=3506HY00MCGVM&dib=eyJ2IjoiMSJ9._zkM62vSQ8p7tNr88715LdMv_qHh72Je-tkF9PXEa3chDE53QT4aZu4AGAb4ihE61QY4ZD55nKF6Fp2Kfs8t7AbafM_JrlJFfHo9OB4eAVGqa0EB-7aoBQHPmhKHZ2MW8ny-Kd44bMVlVxPlTWVk5YHIN5P3uKVqrE5Dcal0rKkHny-O6Xyb5ux2AOU6OwVbkag_bqBX66RQNRrgBuz-0pS43mcx93IZTQA9R8NaJJypYU2HAycp-XicTFmyU60a01Nfm9iuyo6B9yA8ppN3OQQyJ-NQ9xyNPxfTLwkqtng.yAYpU6outhQcZmOZhN9Wb6yTw7A85CNUbXZguGInZNg&dib_tag=se&keywords=raspberry%2Bpi%2Bkit&qid=1718848547&s=electronics&sprefix=rasbperry%2Bpi%2Bkit%2Celectronics%2C83&sr=1-4&th=1"> Link </a> |
 | LCD Display | showing the information that we want it to | $41.35 | <a href=" https://www.amazon.com/Hosyond-Display-1024×600-Capacitive-Raspberry/dp/B09XKC53NH/ref=sr_1_3?crid=1KKB9WC62OIAD&keywords=raspberry%2Bpi%2Bips&qid=1685911698&s=electronics&sprefix=raspberry%2Bpi%2Bips%2B%2Celectronics%2C87&sr=1-3&th=1#customerReviews"> Link </a> |
 | Keyboard and mouse | If you want to type on the display without connecting it to the computer again | $19.99 | <a href=" https://www.amazon.com/gp/product/B07XDWCLYF/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1"> Link </a> |

-To watch the BSE tutorial on how to create a portfolio, click here.